 Incident Management Teams

-In 2003, the State of Colorado Resource Mobilization Working Group began developing state standards for individual resources and Type 3 Incident Management Teams.
-The Type 3 Incident Management Team Subcommittee of the Working Group has developed task books and guidelines as a standard for the state program.
-The documents created from this process provide guidance for the establishment of minimum standards for incident personnel using these "All-Risk" task books and standards.
-Personnel who are certified in a NWCG position prior to the implementation of this guideline, may retain that certification and carry it over into the Colorado system.
-To qualify in any other state positions, the individual must meet the standards identified herein.
-The position certifications can be used for most Colorado positions with the exception of Command and Operations in a wildland fire incident.
+In 2003, the State of Colorado Resource Mobilization Working Group developed state standards for individual resources and Type 3 Incident Management Teams.
+The Type 3 Incident Management Team Subcommittee of the working group developed task books and guidelines as a standard for the state program.
+The documents provide guidance for the establishment of minimum standards for incident personnel using these "all-risk" task books and standards.

 This initiative is designed to